vitwit/cosmos-utils/proposal-vote-script/Instructions.md

 # proposal-vote-script

 This script will help you to vote for the proposal if it's not voted already.
-You just have to do clone the repo, configure the `config.toml` and run the the script.
+You just have to clone the repo, configure the `config.toml` and run the the script.

 Clone the repo
 ```sh